Turkish War of Independence: Last Ottoman parliament

 On 12 January 1920, the last session of the Chamber of Deputies met in the capital.
 First the sultan's speech was presented, and then a telegram from Mustafa Kemal, manifesting the claim that the rightful government of Turkey was in Ankara in the name of the Committee of Representation.
-On 28 January the MPs secretly met to pass the National Pact.
-Proposals were also made to elect Kemal president of the Chamber, however this was deferred in the certain knowledge that the British would prorogue the Chamber.
+On 28 January the MPs from both sides of the aisle secretly met to endorse the National Pact as a peace settlement.
+They added to the points passed in Sivas, calling for plebiscites to be held in West Thrace; Batum, Kars, and Ardahan, and Arab lands on whether to stay in the Empire or not.
+Proposals were also made to elect Kemal president of the Chamber; however, this was deferred in the certain knowledge that the British would prorogue the Chamber.
 The Chamber of Deputies would be forcefully dissolved for passing the National Pact anyway.
-The National Pact solidified nationalist notions, which were in conflict with the Allied plans.
+The National Pact solidified Nationalist interests, which were in conflict with the Allied plans.

 From February to April, leaders of Britain, France, and Italy met in London to discuss the partitioning of the Ottoman Empire and the crisis in Anatolia.
-The British began to sense that the elected Ottoman government was becoming less cooperative with the Allies and independently minded.
-The Ottoman government was not doing all that it could to suppress the nationalists.
-Mustafa Kemal manufactured a crisis to pressure on the Istanbul government to pick a side by deploying Kuva-yi Milliye towards İzmit.
+The British began to sense that the elected Ottoman government was under Kemalist influence and if left unchecked, the Entente could once again find themselves at war with the Empire.
+The Ottoman government was not doing all that it could to suppress the Nationalists.

+Mustafa Kemal manufactured a crisis to pressure the Istanbul government to pick a side by deploying Kuva-yi Milliye towards İzmit.
 The British, concerned about the security of the Bosporus Strait, demanded Ali Rıza Pasha to reassert control over the area, to which he responded with his resignation to the sultan.
-His successor Salih Hulusi declared Mustafa Kemal's struggle legitimate, and also resigned, less than a month in office.